rar0n/rarons-TTS-Reader/README.md

 For Speech-To-Text transcriptions from audio or video files.

-Can be saved as both plain text, and subtitles (.srt).
+Can be saved as plain-text or subtitles (.srt).

 During transcription, there's also a running min/average/max WPM metric.
 Clicking the button to its right sends the average WPM to the Speaker Presets table, along with other settings in effect.